FedeDP/ncursesFM/README.md

 * libcups   -> print support.
 * libconfig -> config file parsing.
 * libx11    -> check whether ncursesFM is started in a X environment or not.
-* sd-bus    -> to switch off powermanagement functions, devices/iso mount and packages installation.
+* sd-bus    -> needed for powermanagement inhibition functions, devices/iso mount and packages installation.
-* libudev   -> needed to list mountable drives and to enable udev monitor.
+* libudev   -> needed for devices/iso mount, useful only if compiled with sd-bus.
 * openssl   -> for shasum functions support.

 ## Runtime dependencies